top of page

 The CMDs involve proteins in four locations of the muscle cell.
 Mutations in any of these proteins account for some form of muscular dystrophy.

-• The extracellular matrix proteins (collagen, laminin, integrin alpha 7 and 9)
+• The extracellular matrix proteins

-• the glycosyltransferase proteins: proteins that place a sugar on the alpha dystroglycan (dystroglycanopathies or glycosyltransferase deficiencies)
+• the glycosyltransferase proteins: proteins that place a sugar on the alpha dystroglycan

-• intracellular protein deficiency (selenoprotein)
+• intracellular protein deficiency

-• intranuclear intermediate filament deficiency (lamin A/C and nesprin 1)
+• intranuclear intermediate filament deficiency (LMNA)

 bottom of page